Read more about FERPA Rights.

 Faculty and staff notification of disability status and accommodations will occur only at the request of the student.
 Except for the persons listed above, faculty and staff are not informed of the student's diagnosis of disability.
-Requests for faculty and staff notification will generally involve the student's completion of a faculty/staff release form provided at the DS office.
-However, in some instances, a student may verbally request that a member of the professional staff of Student Disability Services contact a faculty or staff member on his or her behalf.
-Any verbal requests for information release will be documented in the student's Disability Services file.
-In most cases, the Student Disability Services office will inform faculty and staff of a student's disability status and accommodations by letter addressed to the faculty or staff member and given to the student for distribution.
+Requests for faculty and staff notification will generally involve the student's completion of a faculty/staff release form provided at Student Accessibility Services.
+However, in some instances, a student may verbally request that a member of the professional staff of Student Accessibility Services contact a faculty or staff member on his or her behalf.
+Any verbal requests for information release will be documented in the student's Accessibility Services file.
+In most cases, Student Accessibility Services will inform faculty and staff of a student's disability status and accommodations by letter addressed to the faculty or staff member and given to the student for distribution.

-Student Disability Services will retain records for no more than five years following the closing of the student's file, the withdrawal of the student, or the graduation of the student.
-Students wishing access to their Disability Services file must make a request for access in accordance with Whittier College's FERPA policy.
+Student Accessibility Services will retain records for no more than five years following the closing of the student's file, the withdrawal of the student, or the graduation of the student.
+Students wishing access to their Accessibility Services file must make a request for access in accordance with Whittier College's FERPA policy.